 Several dial styles are available, including diamond hour markers and mother of pearl, but all share the same design characterised by baton hands and applied Roman numerals.
 But only the 41 mm model is offered with the day-date function.

-All four models are powered by ETA movements, namely variants of the ETA 2824 in the larger versions, and the ETA 2671 in the smallest 28 mm model.
+The larger versions are all powered by Sellita movements, while the the smallest 28 mm model is equipped with the ETA 2671.
 The movements share similar features and construction, including a relatively short 38-hour power reserve, which is probably the most weakness of the watch.
 In contrast, Tudor’s in-house movements boast a 70-hour power reserve, meaning you can remove the watch for the weekend and still have it running on Monday.

 Key Facts and Price